 Nate obtained his Master’s degree and Ph.D. in social work at The Ohio State University.
 He specialized in systems science, which resulted in a strong set of data analytic skills including social simulation modeling and social network analysis.
-Substantively, Nate is generally interested in the often reciprocal relationship between individual behavior and context, and in how this can lead to disparities in health, mental health, and well-being.
-More specifically, Nate has interests in (1) milieu style substance abuse treatment stemming from his past graduate work, and (2) tobacco use and the many personal and ecological forces (e.g., stress, peers, industry, policy) that govern it from his present post-doctoral work.
-Looking to the future, Nate intends to merge these two areas of research that appear to have a devastating bi-directional reinforcing relationship.
-This line of research is currently under development in the form of a K-mechanism grant application.
+Substantively, Nate is interested in the often reciprocal relationship between individual behavior and context, and in how this can lead to disparities in health, mental health, and well-being.
+More specifically, Nate has interests in (1) peer-oriented substance abuse treatment and recovery contexts stemming from his graduate work, and (2) tobacco use and the many personal and ecological forces (e.g., stress, peers, industry, policy) that govern it from his present post-doctoral work.
+Nate is currently moving in the direction of tobacco use and cessation research in substance-use recovery homes.

 Doogan, N. J. & Warren, K. (2016).
 A network of helping: Generalized reciprocity and cooperative behavior in response to peer and staff affirmations and corrections among therapeutic community residents.
-Accepted by Addiction Research & Theory.
+Addiction Research & Theory, 25(3), 243-250.

 Lam, J., Lu, B., Doogan, N. J., Thomson, T., Ferketich, A., Paskett, E. & Wewers, M.E.
 (2016).
 Depressive Symptomatology and Social Network Characteristics in Ohio Appalachian Women.
-Accepted by Journal of Rural Mental Health.
+In press: Journal of Rural Mental Health.

 Thomson, T. L., Krebs, V., Nemeth, J. M., Lu, B., Peng, J., Doogan, N. J., … Wewers, M. E. (2016).
 Social Networks and Smoking in Rural Women: Intervention Implications.
 American Journal of Health Behavior, 40(4), 405–415.